 Nationality focussed clubs like the British Club, The American Club and the Hollandse Club, can provide an instant network and are another way of meeting expats of a similar background.
 Most social clubs offer facilities including pools, gyms, restaurants, youth camps and classes.
 Likewise, sporting clubs, such as the Singapore Polo Club, Singapore Cricket Club are an excellent way to meet friends with similar interests.
 Clubs can be expensive, so try to meet current members and ask about the facilities.
 Also, do some comparisons of locations, membership rules and prices.

 Associations are an excellent starting point when you’re new to Singapore, and they offer a host of support services.
 They are generally linked to nationalities, although citizens of any country can join.
 Attending a newcomer event is an excellent way to meet people and get involved in the community.
 Associations offer many of the same social benefits found at clubs, without the expensive membership fees.
-A low annual fee is usually charged and may include a monthly magazine that will keep you up to date with social activities.
+Annual fees are generally low and may include a monthly magazine to keep you up to date with social activities.

 Groups like the American Association of Singapore (AAS), The British Association (BA), and the Australian and New Zealand Association (ANZA) organise sports leagues and regular meetings, outings, charity events, book clubs and social gatherings.
 Women’s organisations include the American Women’s Association (AWA), Scandinavian Women’s Association, the Italian Women’s Group, the Indian Women’s Association and the Spanish Speaking Women’s Association.

 Another way of meeting people with whom you will instantly have something in common is through your university alumni association.
 Log on to your university’s website to find out more.